-Syntace is a German outfit that specializes in stems, bars and wheels as well as a few other innovative compontents.
-Apparently there are some bad ass mountains and riders over there, because they’re clearly dialed into the increasing demands riders are putting on their equipment with components that perform while being extremely light weight and durable.
+Syntace is a German outfit that specializes in stems, bars, and wheels as well as a few other innovative components.
+Apparently there are some badass mountains and riders over there because they’re clearly dialed into the increasing demands riders are putting on their equipment with components that perform while being extremely lightweight and durable.

-For years the go-to stem for our bikes has been the Thomson X4.
-However, our former favorite has been replaced in the last year with a new love: the Megaforce 2 from Syntace.
+For years the go-to stem for our bikes was the Thomson X4.
+However, our long time go-to has been replaced in the last year with the Megaforce 2 from Syntace.
 Although our 40mm test sample weighs in at a diminutive 113 grams, it’s extremely stiff, even paired with our current 29.5″ bars.
-According to Syntace, the stem has been tested with bars up to 800mm wide and is approved for all rider weights and applications, whether its XC, trail, or even DH.
-Syntace is so confident in their work that their components feature a 10 year warranty.
+According to Syntace, the stem has been tested with bars up to 800mm wide and is approved for all rider weights and applications, whether its XC, trail or even DH.
+Syntace is so confident in their work that their components feature a 10-year warranty.

 Syntace Quality is guaranteed through thoughtful design, constantly challenged by rigorous testing using our VR-3 and Impact testing machines.
 We have examined all the load variables in normal and extreme use as indicated by, for example, real-world testing monitored and reported by strategically-placed strain guages.
 The loads are then converted into repeatable, consistent test protocols which are employed to simulate forecast normal and extreme use over the foreseeable life of the product.